mdn/translated-content/files/ja/learn/forms/ui_pseudo-classes/index.md

 {{EmbedGHLiveSample("learning-area/html/forms/pseudo-classes/radios-checked-default.html", '100%', 200)}}

-> **Note:** **注**: You can also find the example live on GitHub at [radios-checked-default.html](https://mdn.github.io/learning-area/html/forms/pseudo-classes/radios-checked-default.html) (also see the [source code](https://github.com/mdn/learning-area/blob/master/html/forms/pseudo-classes/radios-checked-default.html).)
+> **Note:** You can also find the example live on GitHub at [radios-checked-default.html](https://mdn.github.io/learning-area/html/forms/pseudo-classes/radios-checked-default.html) (also see the [source code](https://github.com/mdn/learning-area/blob/master/html/forms/pseudo-classes/radios-checked-default.html).)

 For the `:indeterminate` example, we've got no default selected radio button — this is important — if there was, then there would be no indeterminate state to style.
 We style the indeterminate radio buttons with the following CSS: